mobizt/Firebase-ESP8266/README.md

 ```

-**Send Notification message through Firebase Cloud Messaging (FCM)**
+## Firebase Cloud Messaging (FCM)

-There are two types of FCM message data that can be sent using this library e.g. notification and custom data.
+There are two types of FCM message data that can be sent using this library e.g. **notification** and **custom data**.

-These two types data can send together or separately.
+These two types data can send all together or separately.

-To send message to one recipient, call Firebase.sendMessage and call Firebase.broadcastMessage to send message to multiple recipients.
+Function `Firebase.sendMessage` will send message to one recipient.

+Function `Firebase.broadcastMessage` will broadcast or send message to multiple recipients.

-Use Firebase.sendTopic when to send message to any recipient who subscribed to the topic.
+Function `Firebase.sendTopic` will send message to any recipient who subscribed to the topic.

-The FCM message it self offers broad range of messaging options and capabilities for various recipient device platforms i.e. Android, iOS and web, these basic options can be set and work for all platforms.
+The FCM message itself offers broad range of messaging options and capabilities for various recipient device platforms.

+For Android, iOS and web platforms, these basic options can be set and work for all platforms.

-To assign server key of your Firebase project, call firebaseData.fcm.begin.
+Function `firebaseData.fcm.begin` used to assign server key of your Firebase project.

-To add recipient registered device token which you want to send message to, call firebaseData.fcm.addDeviceToken.
-This recipient device token can be removed or clear by firebaseData.fcm.removeDeviceToken and firebaseData.fcm.clearDeviceToken.
+Function `firebaseData.fcm.addDeviceToken` used to add recipient registered device token which want to send message to.

+Functions `firebaseData.fcm.removeDeviceToken` and `firebaseData.fcm.clearDeviceToken` used to remove or clear recipient device.

-For the notification message, title, body, icon (optional), and click_action (optional) can be set through firebaseData.fcm.setNotifyMessage.
-And clear these notify message data with firebaseData.fcm.clearNotifyMessage.
+For the notification message, title, body, icon (optional), and click_action (optional) can be set through `firebaseData.fcm.setNotifyMessage`.

+And clear these notify message data with `firebaseData.fcm.clearNotifyMessage`.

-For the data message, provide your custom data as JSON object (string) to firebaseData.fcm.setDataMessage which can be clear with firebaseData.fcm.clearDataMessage.
+For the data message, provide your custom data as JSON object (string) to `firebaseData.fcm.setDataMessage` which can be clear with `firebaseData.fcm.clearDataMessage`.

-The other options are priority, collapse key, Time to Live of message and topic to send message to, can be set from the following functions.
+The other options are `priority`, `collapse key`, `Time to Live` of message and `topic` to send message to, can be set from the following functions.

-Call firebaseData.fcm.setPriority for priority ("normal" or "high"), firebaseData.fcm.setCollapseKey for collapse key setup, firebaseData.fcm.setTimeToLive for life span of message setup between 0 sec. to 2,419,200 sec.  (or 4 weeks), and firebaseData.fcm.setTopic for assigning the topic that message to send to.
+Call `firebaseData.fcm.setPriority` for priority ("normal" or "high"), `firebaseData.fcm.setCollapseKey` for collapse key setup, `firebaseData.fcm.setTimeToLive` for life span of message setup between 0 sec. to 2,419,200 sec.  (or 4 weeks), and `firebaseData.fcm.setTopic` for assigning the topic that message to send to.

-Below is example how to send FCM message.
+The following example showed how to send FCM message.

 ```C++
 //Provide your Firebase project's server key here